 Pirate Parrot – MLB Pittsburgh Pirates Mascot

-You can’t really find a more fitting mascot for a team of Pirates than a good ol’ parrot.
-The Parrot is green and wears a white or yellow Pirates jersey.
+You can’t really find a more fitting mascot for a team of Pirates than a good ol’ bird.
+The Pirate Parrot is green and wears a white or yellow Pirates jersey.
 At first, he wore more of the pirate-themed insignia and waved the Jolly Rogers quite often, but he was eventually redesigned after the incidents in 1985.
 He also gained a few more pounds and a goofier look to better appeal to children.

 He was introduced a year later than Phillie the Phanatic, in 1979, due to a fierce rivalry between Pittsburgh Pirates and Philadelphia Phillies at that time.
 Phillie instantly got very popular and the Pirates wanted to hear none of it and came up with their own mascot.

 He debuted on April 1, 1979 by “hatching” at Three Rivers Stadium, a then-home stadium of the Pirates, before they relocated to Forbes Field and eventually to PNC Park, the current Pirates’ home ground.

 During 1995, he was accompanied by a second mascot called Buccaneer, who was a pirate who led the crowd in cheering.
 He was quickly dropped after the man behind the mask, a 23 year old Tim Beggy got caught skinny dipping in the after-hours, which earned him considerable negative publicity and eventually led to the phasing out of the character.